astralfrontier-itch-io/astral-comics/rules/rules.md

 ## Effect to Levels

-When you're called on to turn an effect amount rolled on the dice into a number of levels, it works like this:
+When you're called on to turn an effect amount rolled on the dice into a number of levels, it works like this, always rounding down:

-1 point of effect = 1 level for Rare effects ("Zymoxian superpowers") 2 points of effect = 1 level for Uncommon effects ("tunneling underground") 3 points of effect = 1 level for Common effects ("fire-related powers") 4 points of effect = 1 level for Very Common effects ("any movement")
+1 point of effect = 1 level for Rare effects ("Zymoxian telepathy")
+2 points of effect = 1 level for Uncommon effects ("tunneling underground")
+3 points of effect = 1 level for Common effects ("fire-related powers")
+4 points of effect = 1 level for Very Common effects ("any movement")

+For example, a character wants to encase an enemy in ice, preventing them from doing anything.
+They roll for effect and get 18 points.
+"Doing anything" is Very Common, so (18/4) gives a -4 to act.

+Another character wants to create a force field, blocking off a corridor.
+The GM rules this is a Common effect.
+They roll 15 points of effect.
+Now, anyone trying to penetrate the force field must roll against 5 opposed levels (15/3).

 ## Spending Effect